Resources

 Accreditation of Programs

-Members of ANZATFE come from a wide range of denominational and theological backgrounds.
+Members of ARPTE come from a wide range of denominational and theological backgrounds.

 They join together in a common concern for ministry formation through reflection on experience.